Table of Contents

-Spend correctly
+Spend wisely

-“Regarding their own lifestyle choices, the rich can change a lot,” stated Otto.
-“For instance, putting solar panels on the roofs of their houses.
-They can also afford electric cars and the best would be if they avoided flying.”
+"Regarding their own lifestyle choices, the rich can change a lot," said Otto.
+"For instance, putting solar panels on the roofs of their houses.
+They can also afford electric cars and the best would be if they avoided flying."

 Divestment

-Wealth means energy
+Wealth means power

-“Those people with the highest emissions, they have the highest agency to change something,” stated Otto.
-“There’s so much research about the poor, the impact of climate change on the poor … sustainable development goals and so on.
+"Those people with the highest emissions, they have the highest agency to change something," said Otto.
+"There's so much research about the poor, the impact of climate change on the poor ... sustainable development goals and so on.
 But when it comes to action and sustainability and transformation, the poor cannot do anything because they are busy surviving.

 Fund climate research